 Type of waste generated during construction and operation: Waste management within the camps collected and transported by partners of the Site Management and Site Development Sector, and handled and processed by the Water, Sanitation and Hygiene (WASH) Sector.
 WFP is coordinating with SMSD and WASH to ensure that waste is properly disposed of and recycled, whenever possible.
 Waste generated from these sub-projects will be minimal during construction and operation; however, broken or unusable construction material will be removed per WFP's Construction Waste Management Procedures.
-For drain improvement and cleaning activities, waste generation will be higher than other sub-projects.
-When feasible, WFP has requested that CPs report the amount of waste produced to ensure that the WASH sector is able to manage the amount generated.
+For drain improvement and cleaning activities, waste generated mount of waste produced to ensure that the WASH sector is able to manage the amount generated.
 Beyond construction and pre-existing solid waste, CPs do not anticipate other types of waste as workers will return home for meals and will use pre-existing toilets and other amenities that are managed by other partners in the camps.

-2 WFP refers to implementing agencies as cooperating partners
+&lt;sup>2 WFP refers to implementing agencies as cooperating partners

 Sensitive environmental, cultural, archaeological, religious sites near (within 1km) of site including elephant migration routes and remaining forests: A review of the social safeguards revealed that no sensitive cultural, archaeological or religious sites were identified within 1km of the site.
-Certain subprojects will occur within proximity to pre-existing mosques; however, these are new structures (since 2017) and none of the projects will impact those locations.
+Certain sub-projects will occur within proximity to pre-existing mosques; however, these are new structures (since 2017) and none of the projects will impact those locations.
 For environmental safeguards, the screenings confirmed that the community and CPs confirmed that projects did not occur near the migration routes nor protected areas.
 Additionally, remaining forests within the camps will not be affected by the activity.